nnachefski/ocpstuff/images/README.md

 oc new-app https://github.com/nnachefski/pydemo.git -i s2i-custom-python35 --name=pydemo
 ```
 ###### # click to the terminal tab and look for the files that you added to the rhel7-custom base image
-##### # now make a change to your rhel7-custom base image and watch all the dependant apps/images get rebuilt auto-magically (via ImageChange triggers)
+##### # now make a change to your rhel7-custom base image and watch all the dependent apps/images get rebuilt auto-magically (via ImageChange triggers)

 ##### # run through the ML(tensorflow) and/or ether mining howto using the cuda image (if you have a bare-metal OCP node with a GPU handy)
 https://github.com/nnachefski/ocpstuff/tree/master/images/tensorflow